Lisaveta-K/ISPmodule/README.md

-# ISPmodule.
+# ISP_module.
 SSL certificates list.

-A Drupal 7 module for ISPsystem.
+## A Drupal 7 module for ISPsystem.

-The module allows to view ssl certificates list and also filter it.
+The module allows to view ssl certificates list and filter it.

-Please make sure to plase sources into **sites/all/modules/custom/isp_module/** directory of your Drupal 7 project.
+Please make sure to place sources into **sites/all/modules/custom/** directory of your Drupal 7 project.

-Enable the module and access the list via entering this path **/admin/config/development/isp_module**.
+Enable the module and access the list via entering this admin path **/admin/config/development/isp_module**.